fabianosalles/pong-x86/README.md

 #### A simple 16 bits Pong game in x86 assembly

-The purpose of this project is to wite a simple pong game to run in 8086 machines.
+The purpose of this project is to write a simple pong game to run in 8086 machines.

 # Requirements